-Our measurements have been performed during the SALSA2005 campaign (22 August 2005-23 September 2005) which took place at and around the Hohenpeissenberg

-- 5 (German spelling: Hohenpeißenberg), an isolated mountain (47°48' N, 11°02' E, 998 m.a.s.l.) in Bavaria, southern Germany.
-SALSA is a German acronym, which stands for "Contribution of nitrous acid to atmospheric OH concentration".
+Our measurements were conducted during the SALSA2005 campaign (22 August 2005-23 September 2005) which took place at and around the Hohenpeissenberg (German spelling: Hohenpeißenberg), an isolated mountain (47°48' N, 11°02' E, 998 m a.s.l.) in Bavaria, southern Germany.
 The mountain Hohenpeissenberg is located approximately 70 km southwest of the city of Munich and 40 km north of the northern ridge of the Alps.
-It is covered by coniferous and - 10 mixed forest with some clearings and agriculturally used areas (managed pastures).
-The mountain summit overtops the surrounding area by approx. 300 m (Fig. 1).
-In the east of the mountain, the terrain slopes abruptly to a considerably lower level (approx. 600 m a.s.l.), while in the south the Ammer river cuts into the terrain, forming a deep canyon. - 15 2.2 The SALSA set-up
+It is covered by coniferous and mixed forest with some clearings and agriculturally used areas (managed pastures).
+The mountain summit is approx. 300 m higher than the surrounding area (Fig. 1).
+In the east of the mountain, the terrain slopes abruptly to a considerably lower level (approx. 600 m a.s.l.), while in the south the